 Financial Aid and Scholarships

-Some families can manage tuition on their own, others have loved ones who can help make it happen.
-Families should explore all possibilities fully.
+Some families can manage tuition on their own, others have loved ones who can help.
+You should explore all possibilities fully.
 However, many families’ resources may still not be enough.
-Because Solebury is committed to making our program available to a diverse group of students, regardless of family financial circumstances, we allocate a portion of our resources to scholarships and financial aid.
-Approximately half of our students receive some form of financial assistance.
-There are two kinds of aid available:
+Because Solebury is committed to making our program available to a diverse group of students, including socioeconomically, we allocate a generous portion of our resources to scholarships and financial aid.

 We are committed to making a Solebury education available to as many students that we accept as possible.
 We use SSS (School & Student Services) to help us process financial aid applications.
 Parents fill out SSS’s Parent Financial Statement form (PFS), and our Financial Aid Committee uses the figures generated by SSS, called an Estimated Family Contribution (EFC), to determine a family's financial need.
 Financial Aid is limited, so it is important to complete the financial aid process by the deadlines listed below.
 It is also essential that you report on the PFS any assistance you receive from relatives or other sources.